onflow/flow-cli/docs/decode-keys.md

 ---
-title: Decode Account Keys with the Flow CLI
+title: Decode Public Keys with the Flow CLI
 sidebar_title: Decode Public Keys
 description: How to decode Flow public keys from the command line
 ---